GabeStah/coeus/README.md

 During JWT verification within a **protected** endpoint the payload's `hash` is compared to the in-memory hashmap value.
 A match indicates that the passed JWT is up-to-date and can be trusted, while a mismatch indicates that the JWT is out of date and should be denied.

-The local cached User hashmap is updated anytime User db data is generated or updated.
+The local cached User hashmap is updated whenever Coeus is initialized, or anytime User db data is generated or updated.
 This allows Coeus to maintain real-time JWT validation without making unnecessary database calls on every request.

 ## 10.5.
 Authorization

 The passed JWT is decoded and evaluated to determine the privileges assigned to the User based on the User's **Policy** object.

-In general, authorization is based on a combination of **four** properties:
+In general, authorization is based on a combination of **four** primary properties:

 - `service`: The service that is handling the request.
 For example, a request to a `/data/*` endpoint uses the [DataService](src/services/DataService.ts).
 - `method`: The service method that is handling the request.
 For example, a request to the `/data/find` endpoint is processed by the [routes/data/find](src/routes/data/find.ts) plugin, which passes the validated request to the [DataService.find()](src/services/DataService.ts#L94) method for authorization.